nechry/remocon2mqtt/README.md

 ## Description

 I initially wrote a python script to get data from my boiler system and forward then to a MQTT broker.
-Than I found a easy way to install, debug and share with a node-RED flow.
+Than I found a easy way to install, debug and share with Home-Assistant community via a node-RED flow.

 ## Setup